 MWCA sponsors a Neighborhood Garage Sale each year.
-The association advertises the sale in the Baton Rouge Morning Advocate and on social media in the lead-up to the sale.
+The association advertises the sale in the The Advocate and on social media in the lead-up to the event.
 To take advantage of this free service, all residents need to do is to display a sign or attach a few balloons to their mailbox to alert shoppers that they’re “open for business.”

-Over time a series of hurricanes, Betsy, Andrew, Katrina and Gustav took their toll on many of our magnificent trees.
+Over time a series of hurricanes took their toll on many of our magnificent trees.
 Old age and disease have taken their toll, as well.
 Many of the neighborhood’s original residents have passed away or moved, to be replaced by a new generation unaware of the forest ethic of Magnolia Woods.
 Still, many beautiful trees remain and continue to draw people to the park-like setting we enjoy, and often take for granted.
-Although they often outlive us, trees, like all living things are mortal and in order to maintain and even mazimize the benefits they provide we must continue to replant.
+Although they often outlive us, trees, like all living things are mortal.
+In order to maintain and even maximize the benefits they provide we must continue to replant.

-Twice annually, the civic association organizes a volunteer effort to scour the neighborhood and remove litter and debris from curb sides.
-When unsightly litter is removed and recycled, our neighborhood offers a cleaner and healthier environment.
+Each spring and fall, MWCA organizes a volunteer effort to pick up litter along neighborhood streets.
+When unsightly litter is removed and recycled, the neighborhood offers a cleaner, more attractive, and healthier environment.
 This, in turn, boosts neighborhood pride, protects homeowners’ investment in their property, and makes Magnolia Woods a more attractive destination for home buyers.